 This handbook will help to explain our school and our operational policies further.
-We reserve the right to update this Handbook at any time, and revisions will be posted and updated on the HCDC website.
+We reserve the right to update this Handbook at any time, but we will let families know when updates occur.
 Included in your child's New Child Paperwork Packet, you will be asked to acknowledge your receipt and agreement to the policies outlined in this handbook.
 The family handbook will be available on the website and families can request a hard copy via email and it will be printed for them to pick up at the front desk.

-Hiersteiner is owned and operated by Johnson County Community College (JCCC) and is licensed by the Kansas Department of Health and Environment (KDHE) Childcare Licensing and accredited by the National Association of the Education of Young Children (NAEYC).
+Hiersteiner is owned and operated by Johnson County Community College (JCCC) and is licensed by the Kansas Department of Health and Environment (KDHE) Child Care Licensing and accredited by the National Association of the Education of Young Children (NAEYC).
 (NAEYC 10B.6)